zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 ## Bulk SaveChanges
 The BulkSaveChanges works like SaveChanges but way faster.

-Unlike SaveChanges who perform a database round-trip for every entity to save in the Database, BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently.
+BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently instead of performing a database round-trip for every entity like SaveChanges does.

 BulkSaveChanges support everything: